YaolingYang/HTRX/README.md

 Longer haplotypes are important for discovering interactions.
 However, there are $3^k-1$ haplotypes in HTRX if the region contains $k$ SNPs, making it unrealistic for regions with large numbers of SNPs.
-To address this issue, we proposed “cumulative HTRX” (function "do_cumulative_cv") that enables HTRX to run on longer haplotypes, i.e. haplotypes which include at least 7 SNPs (we recommend).
+To address this issue, we proposed “cumulative HTRX” (function "do_cumulative_htrx") that enables HTRX to run on longer haplotypes, i.e. haplotypes which include at least 7 SNPs (we recommend).
+Besides, we provide a parameter "max_int" which controls the maximum number of SNPs that can interact.

 ## Install R package “HTRX”